Jackzmc/sourcemod-plugins/README.md

 ## Compilation

-The plugins found in the plugins folder are manually compiled by me, and may be outdated.
-They are compiled using **SM 1.12-7177**.

-Latest compiled plugins for 1.11.x, 1.12.x, 1.13.x can be found under my forgejo's instances actions page [https://git.jackz.me/jackz/sourcemod-plugins/actions?workflow=&actor=0&status=1](https://git.jackz.me/jackz/sourcemod-plugins/actions?workflow=&actor=0&status=1)
+The latest compiled plugins for 1.11.x, 1.12.x, 1.13.x can be found under my forgejo's instances actions page [https://git.jackz.me/jackz/sourcemod-plugins/actions?workflow=&actor=0&status=1](https://git.jackz.me/jackz/sourcemod-plugins/actions?workflow=&actor=0&status=1).
+Click on the top commit and on the left sidebar you'll see the 3 different versions.

-Otherwise the plugins folder in this repo exist, which are manually compiled by me and may be outdated.
+Otherwise the plugins folder in this repo exist, which are manually compiled by me on **SM 1.12-7177** and may be outdated.

 ## Plugin List